Getting to Know Your Neighborhood: Davis Square

 The only downside here: too many delicious options.
 You’ll be hard-pressed to get past the appetizers, which include seasoned buttermilk-fried chicken tenders with a red dragon chili sauce, and cast-iron cornbread with honey butter.
-On the main menu are several unique options, among them French Kiss pizza (apple, Brie, and balsamic pizza with arugula puree and candied walnuts), a duck burrito, and pork belly tacos.
-And we haven’t gotten to the beer yet: 40 rotating drafts and more than 60 bottled beers—a mounted chandelier is made from various beer taps.
+On the main menu are several unique options, among them a Shroom-Za (hot sausage and mushroom pizza with bechamel, onions, red peppers, and manchego), sweet chili salmon, and pork belly tacos.
+And we haven’t gotten to the beer yet: 37 rotating drafts and more than 120 bottled beers—a mounted chandelier is made from various beer taps.
 The weekend brunch is popular: the Good Morning Davis, a three-egg omelet with spinach, mushrooms, roasted red peppers, and cheddar, is served with home fries.
 The house apple-cinnamon donut holes are irresistible, too.

 407 Highland Ave.

 Offering vintage toys, graphic novels, and a gaming area in the back room, this store provides an escape for the comic book lover and the child at heart.
-Besides kids’ activities, it hosts game nights, manga, and sci-fi book clubs, a Pokémon league, and a 21+ “drink and draw” event.
-Comicazi has been voted Boston’s Best Comic Book store every year since 2010, and was named one of the Top 25 Comic Book Stores in the United States by Travel & Leisure in 2017.
+The store hosts manga and comic book clubs, and a Pokémon league.
 It also manages a YouTube Channel, a gallery of artists’ work, and an independent publishing division, Bad Kids Press.

 409 Highland Ave.